Je bent nu op de Engelse pagina. Wil je naar de Nederlandse pagina? Klik dan hier.

 Planting trees is not very useful if the very trees are felled for agriculture.
 And that is a risk: at the moment some farmers grow crops illegally in the forest reserve bordering on our project area.

 For that reason we are going to coach farmers into using their land more sustainably by offering them an alternative: agroforestry.
-This is a form of forest farming, in which farmers plant trees interspersed crops, such as cardamom and vanilla.
+This is a form of silviculture, in which farmers plant both trees and crops, such as cardamom and vanilla.
 Thanks to the trees, the crops grow in the shade, which helps to increase their quality and market value.
 To this end, farmers are specifically trained by PAMS.

 3. Protecting forests

 (Re)planting trees is important, but protecting new and existing forest possibly even more so.
 For the sake of biodiversity, but also for climate and people in the region.
 As a result of deforestation, water provisions in the villages deteriorate and the soil gets less and less fertile.
 Drought increases on clear cut slopes.
-Growing food gets increasingly more difficult, causing decreasing food certainty.
+Growing food gets increasingly more difficult, causing decreasing yields and food security.

-In order to counter deforestation, PAMS teaches regional inhabitants to become forest protectors.
+In order to counter deforestation, PAMS teaches community members to become Village Forest Guards.
 Double advantage: better protection of planting sites and neighboring forest reserves AND more people have jobs in forest protection.

 The planting location

 The project is set in the Nguru Mountains in Tanzania.
 This is one of thirteen massifs, together making up the Eastern Arc Mountains.
 The mountains are covered with forests which are known as the oldest and most diverse forests in Africa.
 The Nguru mountains are a genuine biodiversity hotspot, harboring countless endemic species of plants and animals which cannot be found anywhere else in the world.
-Even more so: everyday species are discovered which are new to science (and even to PAMS, our project partner!)
+Even more so: even today species are discovered which are new to science (mostly by staff of our partner PAMS Foundation!)

 Our project partner

 We are developing this project together with PAMS Foundation and the local population.
-PAMS is an international non-profit organization, which has dedicated itself to nature preservation in Tanzania since 2009.
+PAMS is an international non-profit organization, which has dedicated itself to nature conservation in Tanzania since 2009.
 The foundation has a good relationship with the Tanzanian government, crucial to making this project successful.
-Besides, PAMS has many years’ experience working with communities when it comes to battling the trading of wild animals and poaching.
+Besides, PAMS has many years’ experience working with communities when it comes to battling wildlife trafficking and poaching.

 This project contributes to the realisation of multiple